ADHD and Sugar CravingsBy Dr. Mary Rooney, Ph.D.

-Encourage moderation.
+- Encourage moderation.
 Provide a variety of food that include fruits, vegetables, lean protein, and healthy grains, but also allow for some of their favorite treats.
-In general, following the 80/20 rule can help teach kids how to eat well without giving up their favorite foods.
-With the 80/20 rule, 80% of the food you eat contains healthy carbs, fats, and protein, and 20% of the food you eat are less healthy foods (the foods your kids ask for all the time!).
+Keep in mind the link between ADHD and low blood sugar, as low blood sugar can mimic ADHD in certain ways.
+Consistent meals will help minimize blood sugar ups and downs.
+In general, following the 80/20 rule can help teach children how to eat well without giving up their favorite foods.
+With the 80/20 rule, 80% of the food you eat contains healthy carbs, fats, and protein, and 20% of the food you eat are less healthy foods (the foods your children ask for all the time!).

-While it’s common for kids with ADHD to crave a diet that’s high in sugar and other carbohydrates, the effects of these eating habits may contribute to health problems, like obesity, in adulthood.
-So, don’t wait for things to improve on their own.
+While it’s common for children with ADHD to crave a diet that’s high in sugar and other carbohydrates, the effects of these eating habits may contribute to health problems like obesity in adulthood.
+Keep in mind that the sugar and ADHD myth (a direct cause and effect) is indeed unproven, but a diet high in sugar does make ADHD worse.
+Don’t wait for things to improve on their own.
 Take steps now to help your child develop healthy eating habits that will last a lifetime.

 Mary Rooney, Ph.D., is a licensed clinical psychologist in the Department of Psychiatry at the University of California San Francisco.
 Dr Rooney is a researcher and clinician specializing in the evaluation and treatment of ADHD and co-occurring behavioral, anxiety, and mood disorders.
 A strong advocate for those with attention and behavior problems, Dr. Rooney is committed to developing and providing comprehensive, cutting edge treatments tailored to meet the unique needs of each child and adolescent.
 Dr. Rooney's clinical interventions and research avenues emphasize working closely with parents and teachers to create supportive, structured home and school environments that enable children and adolescents to reach their full potential.
 In addition, Dr. Rooney serves as a consultant and ADHD expert to Huntington Learning Centers.